codiren/hoi4-map-generator-fast-mapper/README.md

 showcase/guide video - https://youtu.be/edFPnLBjc3E

-**Program Information**

 - **Platform:** Windows only

 **Usage Instructions:**

+1. Change settings inside of `config.ini`.
-1. Open `run.bat`.
+2. Open `run.bat`.
-2. If the console displays "SUCCESS, took x.xxx seconds," the program has worked.
+3. If the console displays "SUCCESS, took x.xxx seconds," the program has worked.
-3. If the console repeatedly shows "starting," try increasing `optimizationFactor` or setting it to `100000` in `config.ini`.
+4. If the console repeatedly shows "starting," try increasing `optimizationFactor` or setting it to `100000` in `config.ini`.
    - Increasing this setting will slow down the program but may reduce crashes.

 **Testing the Mod:**